 Some breeds are better “broodies” than other breeds.
 Unfortunately for breeders the broodiness trait has been bred out of many modern chicken breeds because a broody hen won’t lay any eggs and this mean the farmers have expensive non productive periods.
-The most broody chicken breeds are the Asil, Barnevelder, Brahma, Cochin, Delaware, Dominque, Dorking, Faverolle, Holland, Japanese, Jersey Giant, Maran, New Hampshire Red, Old English Game, Orpington, Polish, Plymouth Rock, Rhode Island Red, Silkie, Sussex, Welsummer and Wyandotte.
+The most broody chicken breeds are the Asil, Barnevelder, Brahma, Cochin, Delaware, Dominque, Dorking, Faverolle, Holland, Japanese, Jersey Giant, Marans, New Hampshire Red, Old English Game, Orpington, Poland, Plymouth Rock, Rhode Island Red, Silkie, Sussex, Welsummer and Wyandotte.
 If you have a modern breed of hen that has not been bred for reliable egg-laying - we recommend that you don't attempt to incubate your eggs with her.
 Even if she does start to sit on eggs - she might not sit on the eggs for the full 21 days and it isn’t advisable to use them.

 A Silkie chicken with her newly hatched chicks.

 If you like the idea of naturally incubating your eggs, and you have the right breed of hen, then you will need a your hen to go broody and sit on the eggs.
 You can encourage a hen to go broody by leaving artificial eggs in the nest for an extended period.
 You should place several in the nest and leave them for an extended period.
 Your hen might move on and off the nest for longer and longer periods.
 Finally, she might stay on the nest for at least 24 hours and then she is broody.
 Now you just need to place some real eggs under her to hatch!

 Artificial eggs look and feel just the real thing and can be used to fool a hen into becoming broody.